himanshu5-prog/lightGame/README.md

 The game consist of 10 x 10 array of LEDs.
 When the led is left clicked, the color gets toggled.
 Apart from the selected LED, non-diagonal LEDS also get toggled.

-Initially all the LEDs are of same color.
-Try to change color of all LEDS.
+Initially all the LEDs are assigned randomly as green/blue.
+Try to make all LEDs of blue color.

 Have fun!